Autocad to Photoshop with Layers

 Preparation

-Now your almost ready to use our script for the first time.
-As you might know already, AutoCAD will open a PDF file in the associated PDF reader as soon as it’s done printing.
-Some PDF viewers can’t handle more than 20 PDF files at once.
-To avoid problems its good practice to disable the option to open printed PDF files by default.
+Now you’re almost ready to use our script for the first time.
+As you might already know, AutoCAD will open a PDF file in the associated PDF reader as soon as it’s done printing.
+However, some PDF viewers can’t handle more than 20 PDF files at once.
+To avoid any issues, it’s good practice to disable the option to open printed PDF files by default.

-AutoCAD will remember this setting the next time you use our script again so this step needs to be applied only once.
+AutoCAD will remember this setting the next time you use our script, so this step only needs to be applied once.

 1. Open the “Page Setup Manager” dialog again (right mouse click on the “Layout” tab and choose “Page Setup Manager”).